 WGCI recently announced an expansion of its Hometown series, highlighting local talent on Sunday nights.
 The best acts on the segment will receive a featured interview the following Friday live on-air.
 This is a big step forward for the station and the Chicago hip-hop scene.
 Hearing the announcement yesterday while driving south on Halsted I couldn’t help but think of Saba and Chance on that stage.
 At a time when radio advertising is as hopeless as print journalism, two hometown kids offered a uniquely enormous plug for two outlets that have done little for them in return.

 Could the winds of change finally sweep through the Windy City?
-As they say on radio, "stay tuned."
+As they say on the radio, "stay tuned."